 RPM and the Benefits for Nurses

-Remote patient monitoring technology is changing how nurses work, providing new tools and capabilities to improve patient care.
+Remote patient monitoring technology coupled with artificial intelligence is changing how nurses work, providing new tools and capabilities to improve patient care.
 By leveraging RPM systems, a remote patient monitoring nurse can monitor patients’ vital signs and other health indicators remotely, quickly detecting potential issues and intervening before they become serious problems.

 In addition, remote patient monitoring nurse workflows offer several benefits for medical teams.
 This can save nurses time and resources, allowing them to focus on other aspects of patient care, such as providing patient support and education.